willros/virusHanter/log.md

 - Add possibility to choose number of species to show and the cutoff threshold.

 - Add so that the nextflow workflow produces the plots for contig coverage

+# 2022-09-04

+- Include the read quaility and other qc stuff in the app.